Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Experiments

-For the fusion of 2D orthophoto and 3D ALS point cloud data, we implemented two distinct approaches: a confidence-based ensemble model and an MLP-based feature fusion model as covered in Section~\ref{sec:method}.
+To classify forest biodiversity potential using both 2D orthophotos and 3D ALS point clouds, we evaluated the three multimodal approaches outlined in Section~\ref{sec:method}: confidence-based ensembling, MLP fusion with frozen backbones, and end-to-end training.

-The ensemble model combines prediction probabilities through weighted averaging, with weights determined through validation set performance.
-No additional training is required for this approach, as it directly uses the outputs from the independently trained models.
+\textbf{Confidence-based ensembling:} For the confidence-based ensembling approach (Figure~\ref{fig:method-overview} (c)), we combined the confidence outputs from seven distinct instances of trained ResNet-18 models and seven distinct instances of trained PointVector-S models.
+We used weighted averaging, where the weights ($w_{\text{2D}}$ and $w_{\text{3D}}$) were optimized based on performance on the BioVista validation set, as illustrated in Figure~\ref{fig:ensempling-validation-and-test-performance}.
+Generally, this optimization resulted in a slight weighting preference towards the 3D PointVector predictions, with typical weight ratios ranging from 45:55 to 40:60 (ResNet:PointVector).
+The weight ratio is surprising, as PointVector evaluated on 3D ALS point clouds achieved worse performance than ResNet evaluated on 2D orthophotos.
+As this method leverages the outputs of already trained models, no additional training phase was required beyond determining the optimal weights.
+This ensemble approach achieved an overall accuracy of $79.9\% \pm 1.1$ and a mean accuracy of $80.1\% \pm 1.1$ on the test set.

-For the MLP fusion model, we extracted 512-dimensional feature vectors from both the trained ResNet-18 and PointVector-S models, which were frozen during the fusion training process.
-Training was conducted for 10 epochs using the Adam optimizer with a learning rate of $1\times10^{-6}$ and a batch size of 128.
+\textbf{MLP Fusion (frozen backbones):} For the MLP Fusion approach using frozen backbones (Figure~\ref{fig:method-overview}(d)), input samples are passed through the non-trainable ResNet-18 and PointVector-S backbones during training and evaluation to generate 512-dimensional feature embeddings, which are then fed into the MLP classifier.
+Only the MLP parameters are updated while the backbone weights remain fixed.
+We performed extensive hyperparameter tuning for the MLP using these dynamically generated features.
+The evaluated hyperparameters, their tested ranges, and the final selected values that yielded the best performance on the validation set are summarized in Table~\ref{tab:mlp-fusion-hyperparameters}.

-The ensemble approach achieved an overall accuracy of $73.2\% \pm 1.5\%$ and a mean accuracy of $73.5\% \pm 1.5\%$ on the test set, showing particularly strong performance on high biodiversity potential forests ($89.4\% \pm 2.9\%$).
-The MLP fusion model demonstrated the best overall performance among all approaches, with an overall accuracy of $75.3\% \pm 1.1\%$ and a mean accuracy of $75.5\% \pm 1.1\%$.
-Notably, the MLP fusion achieved more balanced performance across classes, with $87.3\% \pm 1.3\%$ accuracy on high biodiversity potential forests and $63.6\% \pm 3.0\%$ accuracy on low biodiversity potential forests, as shown in Figure~\ref{fig:barplot-high-and-low-correct-and-incorrect} and Table~\ref{tab:results}.
+Training with the optimized settings detailed in Table~\ref{tab:mlp-fusion-hyperparameters} was conducted for 20 epochs using the AdamW optimizer.
+The frozen backbones MLP fusion model yielded the best overall performance among all evaluated methods, achieving an overall accuracy of $81.5\% \pm 1.0$ and a mean accuracy of $81.7\% \pm 0.9$.
+Notably, this approach produced a more balanced performance between classes compared to the single-modality models and the ensemble method, with $91.3\% \pm 1.0$ accuracy on the high potential class and $72.1\% \pm 2.6$ accuracy on the low potential class, as detailed in Table~\ref{tab:results} and visualized regionally in Figure~\ref{fig:barplot-high-and-low-correct-and-incorrect}.